retextjs/retext-quotes/readme.md

 ### `retext().use(quotes[, options])`

+Check quotes and apostrophes.
-Emit warnings when the use of quotes doesn’t match the preferred style.
+Emit warnings when they don’t match the preferred style.

-This plug-in knows about apostrophes as well and prefers `'` when `preferred: 'straight'`, and `’` otherwise.
+This plugin knows about apostrophes as well and prefers `'` when `preferred: 'straight'`, and `’` otherwise.

 The values in `straight` and `smart` can be one or two characters.
 When two, the first character determines the opening quote and the second the closing quote at that level.
 When one, both the opening and closing quote are that character.

-Additionally, the order in which the preferred quotes appear in their respective list determines which quotes to use at which level of nesting.
+The order in which the preferred quotes appear in their respective list determines which quotes to use at which level of nesting.
-So, to prefer `‘’` at the first level of nesting, and `“”` at the second,
+So, to prefer `‘’` at the first level of nesting, and `“”` at the second, pass:
-pass: `smart: ['‘’', '“”']`.
+`smart: ['‘’', '“”']`.

-If quotes are nested deeper than the given amount of quotes, the markers wrap around: a third level of nesting when using `smart: ['«»', '‹›']` should have double guillemets, a fourth single, a fifth double again, etc.
+If quotes are nested deeper than the given amount of quotes, the markers wrap
+around: a third level of nesting when using `smart: ['«»', '‹›']` should have double guillemets, a fourth single, a fifth double again, etc.

-##### `options`

-Optional configuration.

 ###### `options.preferred`